Massachusetts Income Tax Table Tax Year 2019 Massachusetts Income Tax Brackets

 Disclaimer: While we do our best to keep this list of Massachusetts income tax rates up to date and complete, we cannot be held liable for errors or omissions.
 Is info on this page missing or out-of-date?
 Please let us know so we can fix it!

-These MA income tax rates are updated for 2020 / 2021 The Massachusetts tax brackets on this page have been updated for tax year 2020, and are the latest brackets available.
-States often adjust their tax brackets on a yearly basis, so make sure to check back later for Massachusetts' updated tax year 2021 tax brackets!
+The Massachusetts tax brackets on this page have been updated for tax year 2024, and are the latest brackets available.
+States often adjust their tax brackets on a yearly basis, so make sure to check back later for Massachusetts' updated tax year 2025 tax brackets!

 Tax Data Sources: